Phoebelambourne/Getting-and-Cleaning-Data-Week-4/README.md

 # Getting-and-Cleaning-Data-Week-4
-Week 4 assignment for the getting and cleaning data coursera course
+Week 4 assignment for the getting and cleaning data coursera course.

 Explains how all of the scripts work and how they are connected.